Unreleased Halo games: Halo Online

 Halo Online was a free-to-play Microsoft Windows multiplayer game exclusive to Russia.
 Set after the events of Halo 3, the premise of Halo Online revolved around a secret space installation where soldiers could train and test technology.
 The game featured multiplayer maps from Halo 3 as well as several new maps, and ran on a modified version of the Halo 3 engine.
 Halo Online was developed by Saber Interactive, who had previously worked on other games in the franchise such as Halo: Combat Evolved Anniversary and Halo: The Master Chief Collection.

 Halo Online was announced in March 2015.
 Brian Albert of IGN noted that despite the strange circumstances surrounding the game, it was not uncommon for large franchises to release multiplayer games exclusively in non-Western countries, such as the Chinese exclusive Call of Duty Online.
 Sabre hosted closed alpha and beta tests in 2015, but disabled the servers by the end of the year to update the game.
 In August 2016, a developer who went by the online alias "Fogeyman" stated that Microsoft had canceled the game, and claimed the company had "failed to make decisions on the future of the project".
 When asked about the cancelation of Halo Online, a Microsoft spokesperson said, "The Halo Online closed beta test represented a great opportunity for us to learn how to deliver a great Halo experience to PC players ...
 We look forward to applying the beta learnings to future Halo PC experiences."

-Before the cancellation of Halo Online, modders were able to bypass the regional lockout and released a mod known as ElDorito, which allowed players outside of Russia to play the game.
+Before the cancellation of Halo Online, modders were able to bypass the regional lockout and released a mod known as ElDewrito, which allowed players outside of Russia to play the game.
 At its peak, the mod had over 12,000 concurrent players.
-Microsoft issued a DMCA takedowns in response, and in 2018 modders stopped active development on ElDorito.
+Microsoft issued a DMCA takedowns in response, and in 2018 modders stopped active development on ElDewrito.
 In an online statement, 343 Industries noted that although they were impressed by the fandom's support of the mod, it was ultimately using Microsoft-owned assets that were never legally released.
-343 brought on the ElDorito modders as collaborators for the Windows release of Halo: The Master Chief Collection in 2019.
+343 brought on the ElDewrito modders as collaborators for the Windows release of Halo: The Master Chief Collection in 2019.